Putra Delta Sidoarjo F.C.

-Putra Delta Sidoarjo Football Club (simply known as PDS or PDSFC) is an Indonesian football club based in Sidoarjo Regency, East Java.
-They currently compete in the Liga 2.
+Putra Delta Sidoarjo Football Club was an Indonesian football club based in Sidoarjo, East Java.
+They used compete in the Liga 2.
 As the winner of the Group CC.
-Putra Delta Sidoarjo were promotion to Liga 2 next season, and in the 2022–22 Liga 3 final match, they lost against Karo United on penalties, but with his status as runner-up Liga 3 is a proud achievement for the club's history.
+Putra Delta Sidoarjo were promoted to Liga 2 next season, and in the 2022–22 Liga 3 final match, they lost against Karo United on penalties, but with his status as runner-up Liga 3 is a proud achievement for the club's history.